Signal

 A signal that sends successfully mapped values from

-, or thrown errors asfailed
+self, or thrown errors asfailedevents. -

 Maps each event from

-to a new signal, then flattens the resulting signals (into a signal of values), according to the semantics of the given strategy.Warning
+signalto a new signal, then flattens the resulting signals (into a signal of values), according to the semantics of the given strategy.Warning

 If any of the created signals emit an error, the returned signal will forward that error immediately.